aesuf/DSP-FPGA-Workshop/README.md

 4. Implement and test FIFO buffer with VHDL to act as input to filter structures
 5. Implement variable gain amplifiers with VHDL
 6. Integrate the FIR filter into the larger design and verify functionality using audio test

+## References

+This workshop was based off the following webpage: https://www.controlpaths.com/2021/06/28/audio-equalizer-based-on-fir-filters/